Ashburton, Devon: Sites of interest

 The parish church of St Andrew is a Grade One Building and a fine building of the 15th century with a tall tower and two aisles.
 The 15th-century church tower includes sculptures by Herbert Edmund Read (1885–1951), who also carved the oak reredos; this is not the art historian Herbert Read.
 One window has stained glass designed by C. E. Kempe.
 The porch is partly Norman.

 St Lawrence Chapel is a Grade II* Listed Building in St Lawrence Lane in the centre of the town.
 Originally a chantry chapel and then a grammar school for over 600 years, St Lawrence Chapel is now an important heritage, cultural and community centre, managed by the Guild of St Lawrence.

 The town's old Methodist Church (Grade II listed) at 15 West St was built in 1835.
 In 2015 the Methodist congregation moved to the nearby St Andrew's Church Hall.
 Their previous building was sold by public auction on 19 July 2017, when it was bought by Ashburton Arts Ltd (a not-for-profit company limited by guarantee) using funds donated or loaned by members of the community.
 The building now houses Ashburton Arts Centre.

 St Gudula's Well and Cross in Old Totnes Road is probably named after St Gulval, also honoured at the village of Gulval in Cornwall.

-The Rippon Tor Rifle Range lies within five miles of Ashburton.

 Ashburton Town Hall was originally built as a market hall in 1850.